Don't Complain Here.

 Doesn't it all make sense now.
 After three days in the desert they arrive at a vacant lake in the middle of the desert that has a secret code to turn the water drinkable.

-In short, we get used to everything, it's one of our great weaknesses.
-It seems to me, that the Jews were used to God turning anything into anything.
-After ten plagues, they not only got used to God performing along these line, but that He does it without even asking.
+In sum, we get used to everything, it's one of our great weaknesses.
+After 10 plagues, the Jews were used to God turning anything into anything.
+Without even asking.

 "God takes care of us," they sang as they left Egypt.